bureaugewas/DAMP/README.md

 # Decentralised Data Interface System
 Or Ddist for short

-Ddist is a Docker based Umbrel application for quickly spinning up Application Computer Interfaces (or APIs).
+Ddist is a Docker based Umbrel application for quickly spinning up and hosting Application Computer Interfaces (or APIs).

 V1.0 The goal of the first implementation is to build a simple Docker based API with basic data interfacing functionalities: